HOw it all began - 1934

 TEN YEAR UPDATE - 1961

 Now that you know about the first ten years of the Association, interesting to note that the Association began with 122 charter members in 1951, had 237 members in 1957 and grew to 500 members in 1961.
 In June of 1961, the Association began offering an Income Protection Plan to the membership.
 The first honorary life memberships were awarded that year to Mr. Frederick Lucas and to Dr. John Allen Smith.
 The Association also had two publications available, “The Handbook of Information," 1956, and “The Handbook for Officers," 1961.
 The State Board of Education passed the Association's application for inclusion on the approved list of conventions in 1961 for a three-year period.
 The 10th Annual Conference was held at the Hotel Lafayette.
 The theme was "Sailing With CALLIE."

 “Room at the Top" was the theme for the 14th annual conference in Fresno, followed by “Signposts of Success Service, Integrity & Skill" at the Hotel Del Coronado in San Diego in 1965.

-On November 22, 1977, PATTERSON & TAGGERT, legal counsel and specialists for the majority of school districts in California confirmed that the California Association of Educational Office Employees is a professional organization such as ACSA (Association of California School Administrators) and ACCCA (Association of California Community College Administrators).
-In late 1977 the Association of California School Administrators (ACSA) monthly newsletter reported affiliation with CAEOP, which was confirmed by our quarterly newsletter, CALLIE, in January 1978.
+On November 22, 1977, PATTERSON & TAGGERT, legal counsel and specialists for the majority of school districts in California, confirmed that the California Association of Educational Office Employees is a professional organization such as ACSA (Association of California School Administrators) and ACCCA (Association of California Community College Administrators).
+In late 1977, the Association of California School Administrators (ACSA) monthly newsletter reported affiliation with CAEOP, which was confirmed in the CALLIE, January 1978.

 On November 9, 1979, the CAEOE Executive Board adopted the Professional Incentive Program (PIP).
 The "Year of the Individual" was the theme of the 1979 Conference.